 Our Long Term Evolution (LTE) Fixed Wireless service is a technology for getting fast and reliable broadband to locations within the county too expensive to deliver Fiber to the premise.
-Fixed Wireless broadband utilizes the speed and coverage of 4G (LTE) network using our 700Mhz spectrum as well as others to deliver broadband connectivity.
-As the name suggests, fixed wireless technologies utilize a 4G gateway that are situated in a fixed location, such as an office or home.
+Fixed Wireless broadband utilizes the speed and coverage of the 4G (LTE) network using our 700Mhz spectrum as well as others to deliver broadband connectivity.
+As the name suggests, fixed wireless technologies utilize a 4G gateway that is situated in a fixed location, such as an office or home.
 It utilizes the same technology as your cell phone.

-However, unlike your 4G phone that will roam and pick up service from the nearest antenna, our Fixed Wireless service is setup to communicate with a fixed number of devices within a specific “antenna sector” for broadband service.
+However, unlike your 4G phone that will roam and pick up service from the nearest antenna, our Fixed Wireless service is set up to communicate with a fixed number of devices within a specific “antenna sector” for broadband service.
 So the device we place in your home and a limited amount of your neighbors are the only people who can receive data and voice service with a given sector.

 We do this to ensure we can deliver a quality experience.
 Unfortunately, all shared technologies like this and DSL, and unlike fiber, will have some congestion points.
-Too many simultaneous users on one sector could bottleneck the site’s overall performance.
+Too many simultaneous users in one sector could bottleneck the site’s overall performance.
 However, the capacity within our Fixed Wireless network is far greater compared to the county’s aging DSL network.